The Best Places To See The Leaves Change in Burlington and Hamilton

-Love Fall?
-You Will Love These Articles, Too
+If You Love Fall You Will Love These Articles, Too!

 Kelso Conservation Area

 How can you beat a chairlift ride above the treetops where you can see for miles and miles?!
-Not only is the view gorgeous, but the fall chairlift ride doubles as an unforgettable experience.
-Book your visit to the park online and add on a chairlift ride before you go.
+Not only is the view gorgeous, but the fall chairlift ride doubles as an unforgettable day trip experience.
+Book your visit to the park online and add on a chairlift ride to witness some spectacular views from above.
+This is one of my favourite ways to view fall colours in Ontario.

 Kelso chairlift rides courtesy of Conservation Halton